tristantamani/Artroxel/README.md

 ## ✨ Project Status
 ⚠️ No longer working on it. ⚠️

-The project is just a layout and is not intended to work as a legitimate platform.</p>
+The project is just a layout and is not intended to fully work as a legitimate platform.</p>